MarginaliaSearch/MarginaliaSearch/code/common/service/readme.md

     public FoobarService(BaseServiceParams params) {
         super(params, List.of(/* grpc services */));

-        // set up Spark endpoints here
+        // set up any Spark endpoints here
     }
 }
 ```

-Further the new service needs to be added to the `ServiceId` enum in [service-discovery](../service-discovery).
+The service should also be given a canonical name in the `ServiceId` enum.

 ## Central Classes